University Hospital of Ludwig Maximilian University of Munich

 Specialized in: nuclear medicine

-Since August 2013, the department has a new center for the production of radiopharmaceuticals, which is equipped with a cyclotron and allows for the production of radioactive drugs in compliance with the GMP standard, according to the current requirements for radiation protection and drug prescription.
-Therefore, the department receives the necessary diagnostic markers and radiopharmaceuticals for the individualized treatment of patients in a shorter time.
-They are distinguished by higher quality and improved safety.
-Thus, the doctors provide patients with the best possible treatment.
+Since August 2013, the department has had a new center for the production of radiopharmaceuticals.
+The center is equipped with a cyclotron, which allows for the production of radioactive drugs based on the GMP standard in compliance with the current requirements for radiation protection and prescribing medicines.
+Thanks to this, the department receives the necessary high-quality and safe substances for diagnostics and radiopharmaceuticals for customized therapy in a shorter time.
+The doctors can thus provide patients with top-class treatment.

 - Brain scintigraphy